Tonie Ann D'Angelo

 Board of Trustees

-The Board of Trustees meets on the 4th Tuesday of every month (except July and
+The Board of Trustees of the Library meets at 7pm on the 4th Tuesday

 June 23 (election of new trustees if needed)